Shapiro time delay

-The Shapiro time delay effect, or gravitational time delay effect, is one of the four classic solar-system tests of general relativity.
+The Shapiro time delay effect, or gravitational time delay effect, is one of the four classic Solar System tests of general relativity.
 Radar signals passing near a massive object take slightly longer to travel to a target and longer to return than they would if the mass of the object were not present.
-The time delay is caused by spacetime dilation, which increases the time it takes light to travel a given distance from the perspective of an outside observer.
-In a 1964 article entitled Fourth Test of General Relativity, Shapiro wrote:
+The time delay is caused by time dilation, which increases the time it takes light to travel a given distance from the perspective of an outside observer.
+In a 1964 article entitled Fourth Test of General Relativity, Irwin Shapiro wrote: